Road6943/Arras-Wra-Imgur-Backups/README.md

 15. Go back to your forked Github Repo and go to `Settings > Pages`.
 For "Source" choose "Deploy from a branch".
 For "Branch", choose "main".
 Next, choose "/root" NOT /docs and finally hit the save button.
 Wait for a minute or two and you should see the URL for your published Github Pages site show up.
 It should look something like "https://road6943.github.io/Arras-Wra-Imgur-Backups/" and you should copy & paste that URL into `DONT_SHARE_SECRETS.json` as the value for GithubPagesSiteBaseURL.
 Make sure to paste the entire URL including the https stuff at the beginning and the slash at the end.

 16. Run `python3 prepareSwappingScript.py` and make sure there's no errors or error messages in the terminal.
-TODO

-# Notes

-The files are somewhat organized alphabetically
--> earlier-run/created files start with an earlier letter than later-run/created files

-If you want to save imgur links from other spreadsheets, download them as csv's and add them to the Sheets folder and rerun Step 6 onwards.
+This will create `replacements.json` which is a giant json file that maps old imgur links on the sheet to their new replacement links.

+17. In your forked Github Repo, upload your new replacements.json so that the following Apps Script can fetch it and use it.
+Don't change its name or anything, it must appear at the correct url, something like "https://raw.githubusercontent.com/Road6943/Arras-Wra-Imgur-Backups/main/replacements.json"

+18. Open the Arras WRA spreadsheet and then go to Extensions > Apps Script

+19. Paste swapImgurLinksWithNewLinks.js into a new script file, and change the UPPERCASE_VARIABLES at the top to the right values and then use the Run button to run the function `SwapImgurLinksWithNewLinks()`